House numbering: United Kingdom

 In some places, particularly when open land, a river or a large church fronts one side, all plots on one side of a street are numbered consecutively.
 Such a street if modern and long is more likely to be numbered using odd numbers, starting at 1.
 Along oldest streets, numbering is usually clockwise and consecutive: for example in Pall Mall, some new towns, and in many villages in Wales.
 This often also applies to culs-de-sac and standalone terraces.
 For instance, 10 Downing Street, the official home of the Prime Minister, is next door to 11 Downing Street.
 Houses which surround squares, as well as market places, are usually numbered consecutively clockwise.

 In the early to mid 19th century numbering of long urban streets commonly changed from clockwise (strict consecutive) to odds facing evens, particularly when roads were extended into new suburbs.
 Where this took place it presents a street-long pitfall to researchers using historic street directories and other records.
 A very rare variation may be seen where a high street (main street) continues from a less commercial part – a road which breaks the UK conventions by not starting at 1 or 2.
 On one side of the main road between Stratford and Leytonstone houses up to no. 122 are "Leytonstone Road".
 The next house is "124 High Road, Leytonstone".

 In some villages, a single numbering system covers the entire settlement, especially in rural areas without formal street names.
-In this case the house number is appended directly to the village name in addresses.
-This often coexists with newer developments within the same village that use street names, e.g. "58 Dorfield" alongside "3 Church Close, Dorfield", although to avoid confusion the older houses may eventually gain street names of their own while keeping their numbers ("58 Axtley Road, Dorfield").
+In this case the house number directly precedes the village name in addresses.
+This often coexists with newer developments within the same village that use street names (e.g., "58 Dorfield" alongside "3 Church Close, Dorfield"), although to avoid confusion the older houses may eventually gain street names of their own while keeping their numbers ("58 Axtley Road, Dorfield").

 Developers may avoid the number 13 for house numbering as in Iran, because that number is considered by some to be unlucky.

 Blocks of flats (apartments) are treated in two ways: